browserify/wzrd.in/README.md

 If you saved the Location url from the POST earlier, you can just GET it instead of POSTing again.

+## GET /buildstatus/:module

+Get the build status of :module.

+## GET /buildstatus

+Get all build statuses of all modules built on Browserify CDN.

 ## License

 MIT